Technology Tales

 Sigma 18-125mm f/3.8-5.6 DC HSM zoom lens

 Recently, I recently treated myself to a Sigma 18-125 mm f/3.8-5.6 DC HSM zoom lens for my Pentax K10D.
-There was a wait for the item to appear and I then found that the lens’ autofocus facility wasn’t compatible with the body.
+There was a wait for the item to appear, only then for me to find that the lens' autofocus facility wasn't compatible with the body when it arrived.
 Standard wisdom would have it that I sent the thing back and ask for a replacement or a refund.

 Perhaps inexplicably, I did neither.
 In fact, I came to the conclusion, that since I make photos of landscapes anyway, that been slowed down by the lack of autofocus was no bad thing except perhaps when appealing light makes fleeting appearances.
-It is true to say that a used Pentax manual focus lens would have been cheaper but I did what I did.
+While it is true to say that a used Pentax manual focus lens would have been cheaper, I did what I did.

 The camera's autofocus indicator still works and the 18-55 mm zoom that came with the camera wasn't impressive anyway, so taking matters into my own hands was something that happened a lot.
 Now, I have better quality glass in front of the sensor and with a metal mount and longer range too.
 The lens comes with a petal hood too, though I keep that for when I really need it rather than keeping it on the lens and stopping myself focussing the thing.